Global Privacy Signal Detected

 A homeowners association more than likely has a blanket policy.
 A blanket policy for an HOA will cover all the common areas that the unit owners may use.
 Common areas could include a clubhouse, playground, basketball court, or event venue building available for rental.

 The fees that condo unit owners pay, or the HOA unit owners if in a neighborhood, will pay for this blanket insurance since the items insured are considered common areas.
-If any common areas are damaged by a covered peril, the blanket insurance policy will pay for repair or replacement up to the limit.
+If a covered peril damages any common areas, the blanket insurance policy will pay for repair or replacement up to the limit.

 Health Insurance